MATH2300-881 (Honors Calculus 2)

 There are no midterms in the usual sense, but there will be a 50 minute quiz nearly every Tuesday (but not the first Tuesday).
 Only your best 10 quiz scores will count towards your grade.

-The final examination is on Saturday, December 13 from 4:30pm to 7pm, location to be announced.
+The final examination is on Tuesday, December 16 from 10:30am to 1pm in MATH 220.

 Bring your CU student ID to all of your tests.